SuYirouCrystal/SUSIE-IOM-Finetuning/README.md

 ## 📦 Model Directory

-The `models/` folder holds your fine‑tuned weights tracked via **Git LFS**.
+The `models/` folder will hold your fine‑tuned weights tracked via **Git LFS**.
 When you clone the repo:
 ```bash
 # Make sure Git LFS is installed
 git lfs install